EnriqCG/nestjs-amqp/README.md

 Using a service defiition in @enriqcg/nestjs-amqp is totally optional if you don't need to balance messages across replicas.

-We can leverage RabbitMQ's exchanges, routing keys and queue bindigs to achieve this goal.
+This library leverages RabbitMQ's exchanges, routing keys and queue bindigs to achieve this goal.
 Start by defining a service when importing `AMQPModule` by providing a name and an exchange name.

 ```typescript
 @Module({